awsdocs/aws-powershell-user-guide/doc_source/pstools-iam-create-creds.md

 # Create Security Credentials for an IAM User<a name="pstools-iam-create-creds"></a>

 The following example uses the `New-IAMAccesskey` cmdlet to create security credentials for an IAM user\.
 A set of security credentials comprises an Access Key ID and a Secret Key\.
-Note that an IAM user can have no more than two sets of credentials at any given time\.
+Note that an IAM user can have no more than two sets of access key credentials at any given time\.
 If you attempt to create a third set, the `New-IAMAccessKey` cmdlet returns an error\.

 ```
 PS > New-IAMAccessKey -UserName myNewUser